 Each of Vanderbilt's four undergraduate schools has its own advising system.
 Students can access faculty advisers the summer prior to arriving on campus.
 In addition to the formal advising systems, many other resources are available to students, including tutors, walk-in advising, help desks, independent study groups, study skills and critical thinking workshops, and the Writing Studio.
 Pre-professional advising is available in the following areas: pre-medicine/health professions, pre-business/managerial studies, pre-law, pre-architecture, and pre-nursing.

-The Center for Student Professional Development helps students develop their professional capabilities, define their identities, and build resilience as they prepare for employment in a rapidly changing world.
+The Center Center helps students develop their professional capabilities, define their identities, and build resilience as they prepare for employment in a rapidly changing world.

 Any student—including first-year students—in any major can benefit from Center services.
 Students are encouraged to visit the Center during walk-in hours to get acquainted with resources and begin exploring opportunities.